gritsly/nearNode/README.md

 ## How-To:

 1. Create a Hetzner account, generate an API key through cloud panel.
-2. Create a 'terraform.tfvars' file with the API key:
+2. Create a 'terraform.tfvars' file with the API key and hostname (it will be used for PTR record):
 ```
 hcloud_token = "xxxxxxxxxxxxxxxxxxxxxxx"
+server_hostname = <your hostname>
 ```
 3. Run Terraform
 4. Log into the server(root), create ansible sudo user: